AnjaliSarda25/risc-v-cpu/README.md

 - LOADNOC rs2 rs1 off
 - STORENOC

-Current Features:
+Features:

 1. Simulator is able to parse all instructions given as an input binary and simulate their pipelined execution
-2. Supports decode stalling in case of read after write data dependencies
+2. Pipeline with full bypassing
+3. Delay cycles for memory accesses can be specified by the user and the pipeline stages will stall accordingly.
+4. Logger generates a log file recording
+   - per cycle state of the register file
+   - instuctions in pipeline in each cycle
-3. Generates log file recording the total number of cycles, the state of the register file per clock cycle and the state of the data memory and memory mapped registers at the end of the simulation.
+   - stalls per clock cycle
+   - state of the data memory at the end of the simulation
+5. Plotter generates plots for
+   - instruction memory access pattern
+   - data memory access pattern
+   - stalls per cycle
+   - number of memory/register instructions

 <hr>